Ernie Simms: Luton Town

 The Simms case became a cause célèbre; his spirit and determination matched the national wartime mood.
 A special board meeting was convened whereby it was determined that his dedication and courage should be rewarded – Luton Town gave him another professional contract, and Simms dominated wartime football – he scored 40 goals during his first year back, the 1916–17 season.
 By the time Luton lined up for the first match of the post-war era, when Luton played in the Southern League, Ernie Simms was the club's regular centre forward.
-He didn't do very well at first, as the standard of wartime football hadn't been as high – however, the club kept faith in him, and by 1920–21, Luton's first season in the League since 1900, Simms was back to form scoring 28 goals in 42 games, nearly half of Luton's 61 overall.
+He did not do very well at first, as the standard of wartime football had not been as high – however, the club kept faith in him, and by 1920–21, Luton's first season in the League since 1900, Simms was back to form scoring 28 goals in 42 games, nearly half of Luton's 61 overall.

 He received his first call into an England squad in late 1920 as a non-playing reserve, before winning his first, and only, cap a year later.
 22 October 1921 saw Simms make history at Windsor Park, Belfast – becoming the first Third Division centre forward ever to play for England.
 The match ended in a 1–1 draw, and Luton's team of the time was so strong that the Ireland team included Luton's other two forwards, Louis Bookman and Allan Mathieson.